 I have a specific interest in dementia and supporting those who are affected by dementia, including family and friends.

-As part of my private practice I take referrals from a GP Surgery and up until last year I worked as a counsellor within the NHS with cancer patients and their carers.
+As part of my private practice I take referrals from a GP Surgery and I have worked as a counsellor within the NHS and privately with cancer patients and their carers.
 I also work with parents referred from local Children's Centres.

 I am fully committed to continuous professional development and over the last year I have completed the following training: